Family of four happily cooking together in their kitchen.

 Mortgagee Clause: What Is It And How Does It Work?

 As you dive into the process of getting a mortgage, you may have a lot of questions swirling when it comes to all the technical parts of a home loan, including interest rates, insurance and the term of a mortgage.
-It's a good idea to learn everything you possibly can about all aspects of getting a mortgage.
-That way, you know what to expect when you're going through the process.

-What Is A Mortgagee Clause And How Does It Work?
+What Is A Mortgagee Clause?

 A mortgagee clause, also known as a loss payee or mortgage clause, is a provisional agreement that pops up in home loans.
 It’s established between a property insurance provider and a mortgage lender (the mortgagee).
 It protects the lender from experiencing financial losses in situations where the mortgaged property becomes damaged.